streamnative/pulsar-hub/data-processing/pulsar-flink/2.7.0/pulsar-flink.md

 Pulsar Flink Connector is an integration of [Apache Pulsar](https://pulsar.apache.org/en/) and [Apache Flink](https://flink.apache.org/) (data processing engine), which allows Flink to read data from Pulsar and write data to Pulsar and provides exactly-once source semantics and at-least-once sink semantics.

 ![](/images/data-processing/pulsar-flink-connector.png)

-For more information about how to use Pulsar Flink Connector, see [here](https://streamnative.io/docs/v1.0.0/process/pulsar-flink-connector/link/).

 # Prerequisites